Things Your Dog Shouldn't Eat

 Salty Snacks

-Do not share salty snacks such as salted peanuts and potato chips with your dog.
-At a minimum, your dog will be very thirsty after eating lots of salty food.
+Do not share salty snacks like salted peanuts and potato chips with your dog.
+At a minimum, your dog will be thirsty after eating lots of salty food.
 In the worst-case scenario, dogs can suffer from sodium poisoning.
-Sodium poisoning symptoms include diarrhea, vomiting, tremors, seizures, and death.
+Symptoms include diarrhea, vomiting, tremors, seizures, and death.

 Sweet Treats

-If you let your dog have a lot of sugary treats such as candies and biscuits, it can cause pancreatitis.
-This type of infection is painful.
-Do not give your dog sweet sugar-free sweet treats as they might contain Xylitol.
-This chemical compound can make your dog's blood sugar dangerously low.
-Xylitol can also damage a dog's liver.
-If a portion of food tastes sweet, it is best to avoid sharing it with your dog.
+If you let your dog have a lot of sugary treats, such as candies and biscuits, it can cause pancreatitis, a painful infection.
+Do not give your dog sweet, sugar-free treats, as they might contain Xylitol.
+This chemical compound can make your dog's blood sugar dangerously low and damage a dog's liver.
+If some food tastes sweet, avoiding sharing it with your dog is best.

 Always Check